DangerKlippers/danger-klipper/docs/Config_Reference.md

 #   more points than steppers then you will likely have a fixed
 #   minimum value for the range of probed points which you can learn
 #   by observing command output.
+#increasing_threshold: 0.0000001
+#   Sets the threshold that probe points can increase before z_tilt aborts.
+#   To disable the validation, set this parameter to a high value.
 ```

 ```